 Geological work at Äspö HRL is focused on several main fields.
-Major responsibilities are mapping of tunnels, deposition holes and drill cores as well as continuous updating of the geological three-dimensional model of the Äspö rock volume and contribution with input knowledge in projects and experiments conducted at Äspö HRL.
-Also, development of new methods in the field of geology is a major responsibility.
+Major responsibilities are mapping of tunnels, deposition holes and drill cores, as well as continuous updating of the geological three-dimensional model of the Äspö rock volume and contribution with input knowledge in projects and experiments conducted at Äspö HRL.
+In addition, development of new methods in the field of geology is a major responsibility.
+As a part of the latter, the continuation of the Rock Characterisation System (Rocs) project is being conducted.